Skip to main content

 dbPOSTGRES_USER, POSTGRES_PASSWORD

 backendVAULT_TOKEN (if using Vault).
-STORAGE_ACCESS_KEY, STORAGE_SECRET_KEY are optional when using IRSA/pod identity.
+STORAGE_ACCESS_KEY/STORAGE_SECRET_KEY optional with IRSA.